When to Use Light vs Dark

 By convention, the Global Status Bar and its enclosed elements will always use the dark theme styling.

 - Projection on large screens

 - Applications where a primary media element demands attention

 Individual sections or components can override their inherited theme on a case-by-case basis, enabling the render of an element with a light theme in an predominantly dark-themed interface and vice versa.
 Examples:

 - Dark-themed elements in the Global Status Bar

 - Light-themed modal window in a dark themed app

 While not enabled by default at this time, light and dark themes can be swapped at runtime.
 For situations where lighting conditions can vary considerably, consider enabling runtime theme switching.
-A user-definable toggle in the application settings, an ambient light sensor or respecting OS level dark/light theme settings are all viable options.
+A user-definable switch in the application settings, an ambient light sensor, or respecting OS level dark/light theme settings are all viable options.

 When using the Astro Web Components, Astro applications will default to the dark theme with no additional involvement by the developer.
 To enable the light theme, the